 At Universal, Harry Potter: Forbidden Journey and Hagrid’s Magical Motorbike Adventure both have a 48 inch minimum height requirement.

-If someone in your party isn’t tall enough to ride the big attractions, they wont be left disappointed.
-The majority of both Walt Disney World and Universal Orlando parks are designed as an immersive experience, so white knuckles aside, they won’t miss out on all the magic.
+If someone in your party isn’t tall enough to ride the big attractions, they won’t be left disappointed.
+The majority of both Walt Disney World and Universal Orlando parks are designed as an immersive experience for the whole family, so white knuckles aside, they won’t miss out on all the magic.

 First time flying with your little ones?
 You may find my flying with babies and toddlers post helpful.
 Plus, we also have the top six essential travel items you need when travelling with a baby to toddler.

 8. Disney trip planner top tip: Put in your MagicBand order in advance

 MagicBands are an exclusive Disney wristband device that keeps all the essentials of your visit in one place.
 This includes hotel reservations, entry tickets, FastPass+ bookings, restaurant reservations, Memory Maker and more.
 The data is linked to your My Disney Experience app and you can also link all the MagicBands for everyone in your party together.

 If you are staying at a Walt Disney World resort hotel, your MagicBand even opens your hotel room door!
 Plus, look out for limited-edition MagicBands, some trigger surprises at points around the park, such as light and sound effects.
 Pretty cool eh?